Swathi-KR/Swathi-KR/README.md

 }
 ```

-- 🔭 I’m currently working as a Research Assistant under the guidance of Prof. Anita Penkova for a paper on Detection of Diabetic Retinopathy at the University
+- 🔭 I’m currently working as a Graduate Research Assistant for a paper on Detection of Diabetic Retinopathy at the University
 of Southern California.
 - 💻 Full Stack Web-Developer | iOS Application Developer | Android Application Developer
 - 🤖 AI/ML Enthusiast